cra0/Gatekeeper-Systems-SmartWheel/README.md

 ![door-manager](docs/images/door-manager.png)

 The Door Manager is the hardware that manages GKS wheels which are retailed in a store/location.
-It can provide 2.4ghz and 8khz functionality.
+It can provide 2.4 GHz and 8 kHz functionality and basically acts like a controller to manage activity through a passageway or area in the store.

+It consists of two 8 kHz loop connectors that can be configured from the default (permission/lock) to support many different functions.

+The Door Manager can log events such as Purchek alarms and surveillance events.
+When an event occurs, it records:

+- Time-Stamp
+- DeviceId
+- St (Status: LK/UNL)
+- Cycs (Cycle count)
+- BornDate (Manufacture date)
+- Cst
+- STH
+- Bat (Battery Level eg. 3.0v)
+- FrmwV (Firmware Version)
+- Hw (eg FE)
+- Btl
+- WDR
+- PairedID
+- FL
+- DvS
+- 20S
+- Chn
+- AS
+- Ant
+- TSLP

 ## SOC (MCU)